pramatias/rustbook/intermediate_step/rustbook74gpt.md

 giving them their own space to shine and be recognized.
 No more confusion, no more guessing.
 Just pure clarity and certainty.

-So, remember, my friend, when you find yourself in a situation where two items share the same name, go ahead and specify their parent modules in your use statements.
+So, remember, when you find yourself in a situation where two items share the same name, go ahead and specify their parent modules in your use statements.
 Let Rust know exactly which item you're referring to.
 It's like playing the role of a mediator, settling the dispute and maintaining peace in